dice-cyfronet/atmosphere/doc/api/appliance_configuration_templates.md

 Get list of all available appliance configuration templates.
 By available appliance configuration templates we understand configuration templates from all appliance types belonging to the user, plus all configuration templates from `published` appliance types.
 Admin is able to browse information about all appliance types configuration templates by setting flag `all` into `true`.
 Additionally there is possibility to limit amount of returned appliance configuration templates by defining filters.

+Appliance configuration template can contains `static` or `dynamic` payload.
+List of dynamic variable names are available in `properties` table.
+While starting new appliance type user can inject values of the properties (see [adding new appliance into appliance set](appliances#post) section for more details).

 ```
 GET /appliance_configuration_templates
 ```